-An Irish priest has launched a scathing attack on the commercialisation of a child’s first holy communion.
+An Irish priest launched a scathing attack on the commercialisation of a child’s First Holy Communion.

 Fr Paddy O’Kane believes that over the years parents have allowed one of Christianity’s major rites of passage to become ‘an orgy of materialism with miniature brides’.

 He said: “Perhaps [it] is a harmless tradition keeping them in a club which for all its flaws, they’d rather remain part of.
 Or they don’t want their child singled out as different.
 Or they just want to throw a party.

 “Then it’s reduced to an orgy of sentimentality and materialism with miniature brides and bouncy castles and bursting bank accounts.”